osmlab/osm-auth/README.md

 ### Use in Node

-To install osm-auth as a dependency in your project:
+To install osm-auth as a dependency in your Node project:
 ```bash
 $  npm install --save osm-auth
 ```